-What is WP-Cron #What is WP-Cron
+What is WP-Cron

-WP-Cron works by: on every page load, a list of scheduled tasks is checked to see what needs to be run.
-Any tasks scheduled to be run will be run during that page load.
+WP-Cron works by checking, on every page load, a list of scheduled tasks to see what needs to be run.
+Any tasks due to run will be called during that page load.

-Why use WP-Cron #Why use WP-Cron
+Why use WP-Cron

 - WordPress core and many plugins need a scheduling system to perform time-based tasks.
 However, many hosting services are shared and do not provide access to the system scheduler.